Why Is This Site Called BlackSportsOnline

 To this day I have never gotten an example.

 BlackSportsOnline is no different than BET.
 That is Black Entertainment Television, but you don’t have to be black to enjoy it.
 I watch ton of shows on Bravo, but I am not gay and if I don’t like a program on there I just don’t watch.
-I watch Teen Mom, I don’t say to myself when I am black male I shouldn’t be watching this show.
+I watch Teen Mom and Catfish, I don’t say to myself when I am black male I shouldn’t be watching this show.
 I like it so, I watch it.

 If you like BSO then read it.
 I have written 3000 words, but it is really that simple.
 Doesn’t matter if you are black, white, Latino, Avatar, Kaepernick or whatever.
 If you like it read it, if you don’t like just don’t read it.
 We will be ok.

 If I knew in 2005, what I know now in 2013 would have I bought a domain titled BlackSportsOnline?

 Honestly, probably not, but this isn’t Back 2 the Future and I have branded myself and my site to become one of the leading independent sports blogs in the country.
 I am proud of that, because men lie, women lie, but numbers don’t.